papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

     | `env.value`                  | String \| Number | Value of the environment variable                                                                              | -                    |
     | `substrate_cli_args_version` | 0 \| 1 \| 2      | By default zombienet evaluates the binary and sets the correct version.
 Set this key directly to skip overhead | -                    |

-    For example, the following configuration file defines a minimal example for the collator groups:
+    For instance, the configuration file below defines a minimal example for the collator groups:

     === "collator-groups-example.toml"
         ```toml